rahat2134/RandomActivityAi/README.md

 ## Customizing the Project

-### Change Image or Cartoon

-1. Find or create an image.
-2. Replace `'https://example.com/path-to-your-image.jpg'` in `RandomActivity.js` with the actual image URL.

 ### Add Your Own Features

 Feel free to enhance the project with your own ideas and features! 🚀